-The Settings app that’s accessible through the Start menu in Windows 10 is an important one, taking you to a neat interface that’s like a more accessible version of the Control Panel.
+The Settings app that’s accessible through the Start menu in Windows 10 is important, taking you to a neat interface that’s like a more accessible version of the Control Panel.
 Unfortunately, a lot of people can’t use this feature because of a bug that causes it to not work when you click it (or, bizarrely, redirect you to the Windows Store).
-Here’s how to fix it.
+Here are some fixes for this common problem.

 Before trying the more elaborate method of fixing the Settings app, here are a couple of quick fixes that might do the job: